• Skip to primary navigation

 Following in his light with a heart shaped cookie.

-Once the news got out the food started arriving almost immediately and in enormous amounts.
-Neighbors arrived with hot coffee and bagels.
-The local grocers hand delivered pans of baked ziti, large trays of deli meats and cheeses all rolled into neat little packages.
-There were decorative trays of salads with tomato roses and steaming aluminum containers of chicken marsala.
-Next came those beautiful edible arrangements of fruit and even the florist got involved showing up with an herb garden.
+The news spread quickly, and food immediately began to arrive in enormous quantities.
+Neighbors promptly brought hot coffee and bagels.
+Local grocers personally delivered pans of baked ziti, along with large trays of deli meats and cheeses neatly rolled into packages.
+Decorative trays of salads, adorned with tomato roses, and steaming aluminum containers of chicken marsala soon followed.
+Next, beautiful edible fruit arrangements appeared, and even the florist joined in, showing up with an herb garden.

-Finally, let’s not leave out the UPS man and his near daily visit over the next month carrying boxes of cinnamon scented coffee cakes, buttery cookies and more gourmet gift baskets of goodies than can be counted.
-It was an amazing outpouring of love and sympathy from family and friends, but I could not eat a single bite.
-In fact, in the first week, after the tragic news was delivered, I lost 11 pounds.
-I suddenly lost my child.
-Shocked and confused, I had absolutely no appetite.
-So, I wondered what was the deal with all this food?
-How could anyone think I could eat at a time like this?
+Finally, the UPS man made nearly daily visits over the next month, carrying countless boxes of cinnamon-scented coffee cakes, buttery bourbon cookies, and gourmet gift baskets filled with goodies.
+This outpouring of love and sympathy from family and friends was truly amazing; however, I couldn't eat a single bite.
+In fact, I lost 11 pounds within the first week after receiving the tragic news.
+I had suddenly lost my child, and in my shock and confusion, I had absolutely no appetite.
+Consequently, I wondered about the purpose of all this food.
+How could anyone possibly think I could eat at a time like this?
 Chef Art Smith helped me understand.
-In his book, Back To The Table The Reunion of Food and Family, he sums it up nicely:
+In his book, Back To The Table The Reunion of Food and Family, he nicely sums it up:

 Food As Love